 Sacramento, CA (January 8, 2018) – Assemblyman Adam Gray (D-Merced) is calling on Governor Brown to explain why a state agency missed a critical deadline to make recommendations for improved water rights fairness.
 In a letter delivered to Governor Brown, Asm.
 Gray said, “To a community that already feels attacked and abandoned, [the missed deadline] sends entirely the wrong message.”

 Asm.
 Gray authored Assembly Bill 313, bipartisan legislation vetoed last session by Governor Brown.
 Byron-Bethany Irrigation District (BBID) provided technical support in crafting the bill.

 AB 313 would have ensured that neutral, administrative law judges presided over all water rights matters – providing basic fairness and due process currently lacking for California’s water rights holders.
 The State Water Resources Control Board (SWRCB) writes regulations, initiates enforcement actions, and conducts hearings in its own courtroom with its staff members as acting as the prosecution team and its board members acting as the judge.

 Assemblymember Adam Gray represents the 21st Assembly District.

 In the Governor’s veto message, he directed the California Environmental Protection Agency to make recommendations to improve the State Water Resources Control Board’s hearing process.
 However, a January 1st deadline to provide those recommendations has passed.
 Assemblyman Gray is now requesting to meet with the Governor and CalEPA to “…understand why CalEPA has failed to meet the deadline and discuss the ramifications this disregard has for my district and our ability to engage in settlement discussions with the administration.”

-The full letter is below.1.8.18 AB 313 Governor Veto Letter
+1.8.18 AB 313 Governor Veto Letter